Supporting and Retaining Staff

 Guidance on claiming a grant under SEISS can be found here.

-It is expected that the new scheme will be available from the beginning of June with payments backdated to the beginning of March.
 HMRC are intending to use existing records to identify those who are eligible and contact them directly with details of how to apply.

 In addition, in his announcement on 20 March the Chancellor announced that he was suspending the minimum income floor for everyone affected by the economic impacts of coronavirus.
 This means the self-employed can now access Universal Credit at a rate equivalent to Statutory Sick Pay for employees.

 In addition, support for rental costs may be available through Universal Credit.
 You can find out more about claiming Universal Credit here.
 You can access Universal Credit whilst also receiving a SEISS grant.

 The Chancellor also announced that the next self-assessment payments will be deferred until January 2021.